-Senior Lecturer in Primary Care and Informatics / Director of Global eHealth
+Senior Lecturer in Primary Care and Informatics / Programme Co-Director (MSc Global eHealth)

 Dr Pagliari is a senior lecturer and researcher within the Usher Institute, where she leads a research programme on eHealth and directs the MSc in Global eHealth.

 With a background in social science and health technology assessment, her research is highly interdisciplinary and covers many areas of eHealth and the digital society.
 This includes the study and evaluation of emerging innovations (for example: direct-to-consumer genetic testing, therapeutic robots, apps), large-scale health IT programmes (for example: human resource information management systems, administrative data research, e-Government), new forms of data for science (for example: social media and crowdsourcing), technologies for global health system strengthening and ethical and responsible research and innovation.